nikselko/rational-numbers-calc/README.md

 # Rational Numbers

 ## Usage:
-Simple OOP-designed rational number calculator,
+Object oriented rational number calculator,

 ## Options:
 1) Default constructor that initialises the number with a value of 1/1.